Fall Farm Fest

 This family friendly festival features a variety of activities for all ages, so don't miss out!

 The corn maze is a highlight of the festival.
 Visitors are able to experience Home.Grown.Fun as they find their way through the twists and turns of the maze.
 This years six acre corn maze is sponsored by the Miami County Visitors Bureau.
 In addition to being open during Fall Farm Fest, the corn maze is available for private rentals during the months of September and October.

 Under 4 free

-*All proceeds go to the Citizens for Miami County Park District
+*All proceeds go to the Friends of the Miami County Park District Fund

-Back by popular demand is our corn shooter where you can test your aim by shooting at various targets.
+Back by popular demand is our corn cannon where you can test your aim by shooting at various targets.

 Cost: Two shots for $1